Masthead

 3. In the Convert Vector to ROI window select the "All records to single ROI" and click OK.
 This will create one ROI with five points.
 Select the Band Math layer as the Visualization Layer if given an option.

 4. Now the ROI has five points that represent areas that have snow on the ground.
 In the ROI Tool window click the Compute Statistics button.
 The will compute the mean, minimum and maximum ratio values of the five snow sampling points.
-Write down the minimum value, this is the value we will use as as snow threshold (i.e. areas with a value greater than the minimum value should be snow and areas with values lower than the minimum value are not snow covered).
+Write down the minimum value, this is the value we will use as the snow threshold (i.e. areas with a value greater than the minimum value should be snow and areas with values lower than the minimum value are not snow covered).
 Close the ROI window when you are done.

 We will use the Raster Color slice to create a single class that isolates the snow in the image by selecting a range of values.